agrc/digital-assisant-skills/README.md

 Click on the `Test` menu item and enable skill testing in `Development`.

 Speak or type `alexa open utah voting assistant` into the Alexa Simulator.

+### utterance samples

+To test the utterance generation syntax and output, use the [uttereance tester](https://agrc.github.io/alexa-vote-skill/) website.

 ## Links